 Business Mindset: Why We Need It and How to Develop It

 Entrepreneurs fuel growth, generate jobs and unleash innovations.
 Without these business-minded people, the global economy would stagnate.
 The good news is that an entrepreneurial drive is strong in the younger generations.
-For instance, the IPSOS 2021 Entrepreneurial Spirit Index showed that 66% of Generation X and 72% of Millennials exhibit ‘high’ or ‘very high’ entrepreneurial spirits.
+For instance, the IPSOS 2021 showed that 66% of Generation X and 72% of Millennials exhibit ‘high’ or ‘very high’ entrepreneurial spirits.
 What needs to be done now is to instil a business mindset in all this entrepreneurial drive.

 Let’s find out more about how we can do that.